Kaznope/researchlog-next/README.md

 * Add calendar-based due date visualization.
 * Add data export and import features.
 * Improve paper note search and project linking.

+## AI-Assisted Development

+This project was developed with the help of AI programming tools.
+AI was used to support idea organization, PRD refinement, code structure planning, UI improvement, debugging, and documentation.

+The AI-assisted development process is documented separately in `AI_USAGE.md`.
+This file includes representative prompts, the purpose of each prompt, the results, and the parts that were modified or improved after reviewing the AI-generated output.